7hekaka/newcytosim/doc/tutorials/tuto_contract2.md

 # Introduction

 In this tutorial we will focus on a different contraction mechanism: polarity sorting.
-Here contraction relies on the presence of molecular motors that dwells at the end of the filament instead of automatically detaching.
-Because of this property, end-dwelling motors end up bring the same end of filaments together, thus contracting cytoskeletal networks into asters
+Here contraction relies on the presence of molecular motors that dwells at the end of the filament instead of immediately detaching.
+Because of this property, end-dwelling motors can bring the ends of filaments together, thus contracting cytoskeletal networks into asters

 ![polarity_sorting](data/polarity_sorting.png)